jlap11/gestabiz/INTEGRATION_VALIDATION.md

 ## 🎉 **Final Verdict: PRODUCTION READY**

-The AppointmentPro application is **100% complete** and ready for production deployment.
+The Bookio application is **100% complete** and ready for production deployment.
 All features have been implemented, tested, and integrated with the Supabase backend.
 The application supports:

 - **Multi-platform deployment** (Web, Mobile, Browser Extension)
 - **Scalable architecture** with real-time capabilities